JohnathanADrews/HularionExperience/docs/2 - Create a Button/readme.md

 </script>
 ```

-If we reload the application and click the button a few times, we can see the reult in the console.
+If we reload the application and click the button a few times, we can see the result in the console.

 ![Image](ButtonClicking.png)